Spectre-ak/Triton/README.md

 5. NASA Image APIs content in the feed page.

 ##### The web app will be available on Azure and cpanel with separate databases.

+#### Different Sections of application and their names.
+1. Feed/home page aka SpaceShuttel is here.
+2.